Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 NOTE: "Custom Views" will be greyed out if ALL sheets across the entire excell book are not converted to a range via Table > Convert to Range

-NOTE: Many inputs in the "GTEx Format" collumn will display identical reference and elternative alleles, these can be filtered out in another collumn with the code =IF(O21 <> R21, "Different", "Same").
-This compares the "NCBI Reference Allele" in collumn O, and the "GWAS SNP Isolated" in collumn R. Its important to clear the filtering by navigating to Data > Filter > Clear before inserting the code.
+NOTE: Many inputs in the "GTEx Format" collumn will display identical reference and elternative alleles, these can be filtered out in another collumn with the code =IF(T2<> V2, "Different", "Same").
+This compares the "NCBI Reference Allele" in collumnTO, and the "GWAS SNP Isolated" in collumn V. Its important to clear the filtering by navigating to Data > Filter > Clear before inserting the code.

 #IMPORTANT NOTE: Some variants in the "control" criteria will have have loci which have been associated with herniaiton/ocular pathologies AND other pathologies.
 Being aware of these is crucial to avoid confusion upon analysis.